2200117/CS220AU-DP-2022/README.md

 <br>

 ## TODO
-- literature review on digital identity & existential risk
+- explore literature on digital identity & existential risk
 - think about research question
+- choose an existential risk to work on